 It looks a bit like Quaker Yarn Stretcher - but is, in fact, almost the antithesis of that scarf.

 They are both boomerang shaped, but where Quaker is a bit rustic - this is light and elegant.

 And where Quaker is quick - this has lots of stitches and takes longer to knit (but the finished fabric is lovely and all the testers seemed to enjoy the process - it’s slower knitting, but very soothing).

 But the patterns are alike in being designed to show off a special yarn with some simple stitches.

 The original for this one was inspired by the VickeVira handspun gradient yarn.
 I didn’t want to work it too thinly or make lace that would be fighting the yarn for attention.

-The pattern is listed for light fingering, but you can knit this in lace-weight - fingering/sock (maybe even sport weight ?), adjusting the needle size to suit.
+The pattern is listed for light fingering, but you can knit this in anything from lace-weight to fingering/sock (maybe even sport weight ?), adjusting the needle size to suit.

 The pattern also contains instructions for a 2-yarn version.

 Many thanks to the testers: